-Sail For Epilepsy Leg 2: Transatlantic Crossing
+Sail For Epilepsy Leg 2: Atlantic Crossing Adventure

 This voyage is about more than sailing the oceans of the world.
 Sail For Epilepsy will post photos, videos, and blogs as well as connect live with our audience.
 During port stops, Phil and his small crew will engage with the local epilepsy community to share his story and hear about ways others are living a fuller life, despite epilepsy.

 When he casts off, Phil will be sailing for more than himself: he is sailing for anyone else with epilepsy, their families, their caregivers, and anyone who has decided to take an extra step to live a fuller life.
 He also sails for those who have been lost as a result of epilepsy, to honor their memory and to raise funds for research, so that a future generation of people with epilepsy will have better seizure control.

 We hope that Phil’s story will inspire you to join our One More Step Challenge and embark on your own personal voyage.
 The One More Step Challenge encourages people with epilepsy, their families, and their caregivers to share ways that they are challenging themselves to live fuller lives.